Aurora Colorado

 Aurora anchors Colorado's 6th congressional district and is represented in Congress by Jason Crow (D-Centennial).
 State representation is listed in the tables below (areas implied to be in Arapahoe County unless noted: not all districts are fully in Aurora).

-Primary and secondary education:
+Primary and secondary education school districts:

 Post-secondary and career education: